walterhiggins/ScriptCraft/README.md

 installed, you can add your own new Mods by adding Javascript (.js) files in a directory.

- * If you're new to programming and want to start modding Minecraft, then [Start Here][ypgpm].
+ * If you're new to programming and want to start modding Minecraft, then [Start Here][yp].
  * If you've already used [Scratch][scr], have attended a few [CoderDojo][cd] sessions, or have already dabbled with Javascript, then [Start Here][cda].